Dinorwic quarry: National Slate Museum

 Following closure, the quarry's workshop at Gilfach Ddu was acquired by the then Caernarfonshire County Council, who now lease the building to the National Museum and Galleries of Wales.
 It now houses the National Slate Museum.
 Equipment from the internal quarry railway was used to build the Llanberis Lake Railway over part of the trackbed of the Padarn Railway.
 The quarry has been partly used by the Dinorwig power station, a pumped storage hydroelectric scheme.
 Many of the Hunslet locomotives have been preserved on several of Britain's narrow gauge heritage railways.
 More recently, new build versions of the class have been built by the Exmoor Steam Railway, and by a new Hunslet company at the Statfold Barn Railway.

 Film location

 In 1987, part of the film Willow was shot in the Dinorwic quarry, on the lower terraces next to the pumped-storage scheme.
 Scenes from the 1994 film Street Fighter were filmed on the south side of "Watford Gap" near the Matilda hole.
 Clash of the Titans was filmed in the quarry in 2009.
+English art-rock band Everything Everything filmed the music video for their song “Cold Reactor” at the quarry in 2023.
+It has also been used as a filming location for House of the Dragon.